SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 :newTerm:`Functions` are self-contained chunks of code that perform a specific task.
-Every function is given a name to identify what it does, and this name is used to ‘call’ the function to perform its task when needed.
+Every function is given a name to identify what it does, and this name is used to “call” the function to perform its task when needed.

 .. _Functions_FunctionDeclarations: